antontimmermans/MOMPOS/README.md

 20-12-2024 v1.2l Improved draft Russian translation by Amelii (sweet Witch on Discord); TTF Fixes and small corrections in Spanish Translation by Vidimus

 15-03-2025 v1.2m added Italian translation by Silvan

+17-03-2025 v1.2n added english voiceovers to Italian translation on request of Silvan